alucasb/Library-web-app/README.md

 # Library-web-app
- Library web app made in laravel using docker
+ A CRUD Library web app made in laravel to store your books information